 When you place a movement demand on your body, it’s going to do its damnedest to perform.
 If it can’t do so using the correct muscles, then it’s going to start firing all sorts of funky stuff in a mad dash to satisfy your demands.

-The gluteus maximus is a primary mover of hip extension.
 There are two other muscles associated with the glutes called the gluteus medius and gluteus minimus.
 These two muscles are most associated with stabilization and are equally as important as the gluteus maximus.

-Weak glutes mean weak extension, less power and overcompensation injuries
+Weak glutes mean weak extension, less power and overcompensation injuries.

 Not sure if your glutes are firing?
 Checkout the tests in this post.